rohan-kekatpure/rohan-kekatpure.github.io/_posts/2021-07-07-gaussian-approximation-part-1.md

 \end{equation}
 $$

 To improve the fit we have to increase the number of component functions.
-We can study things with $$M=20$$.
+We can bump up to $$M=20$$.
 The figure below shows the convergence of the fitting procedure.
 The coefficients start with random initial values.
-As the gradient descent iterations progress, the coefficients converge to their final values.
+As the Gradient Descent iterations progress, the coefficients converge to their final values.
 Their trajectories look cool, but have no identifiable pattern.

 In the inset we show the invariance condition.
 As the fit converges, the invariance condition
 $$\sum_{m=1}^M\frac{\alpha_m\sqrt{\pi}}{\sqrt{\beta_m}}$$ approaches $1.0$.
 Due to the nature of the approximation